 MR2025: Mobility, Adaptation, and Wellbeing in a Changing Climate | June 16-18, 2025 | Columbia University, New York City

-The Columbia Climate School is pleased to once again host the Mobility and Resilience conference – the leading forum addressing climate mobility – in partnership with the Global Centre for Climate Mobility and the Tamer Institute for Social Enterprise and Climate Change.
+In June 2025, the Columbia Climate School once again hosted the Mobility and Resilience conference – the leading forum addressing climate mobility – in partnership with the Global Centre for Climate Mobility and the Tamer Institute for Social Enterprise and Climate Change.
 Every two years since 2019, hundreds of researchers, policymakers, and members of affected communities gather in New York to advance the discussion on a range of topics – from managed retreat to adaptation in place, from climate law to housing and insurance markets, from green infrastructure to resilience-building in all its forms.

 CONFERENCE THEMES

-Sessions and presentations at MR2025 will engage a wide variety of pressing topics at the intersection of mobility, adaptation, and wellbeing:
+Sessions and presentations at MR2025 engaged a wide variety of pressing topics at the intersection of mobility, adaptation, and wellbeing:

 Planned relocation / resettlement | Migration as adaptation / maladaptation | Voluntary migration | Facilitated migration (government funding or support for migration) | Displaced populations | Daily mobility patterns (access to jobs and services)